3DS 2.0 in Checkout

 The Issuer’s ACS should usually respond to the Checkout Fingerprinting request within 10 seconds.

-If the response is not received within that time frame, checkout considers the fingerprinting as not successful and will continue with the 3DS process without that information.
+If the response is not received within that time frame, Checkout considers the fingerprinting as not successful and will continue with the 3DS process without the fingerprint information.

 ❗️